How to use the tool

-B. Solarisation of feeders: Changing the source of power at the feeder level will ensure a rapid and cost-effective transition to solar-based irrigation at a large scale.
+B. Solarisation of feeders: Changing the source of power at the feeder level will ensure a rapid and cost-effective transition to solar-based irrigation on a large scale.

-ii.
-Extent of feeder segregation [value>50%]: Dedicated line for agriculture connections.
-Allows the line to be energised during day time (8 am to 5pm).
+- Extent of feeder segregation [value>50%]: Dedicated line for agriculture connections.
+Allows the line to be energized during day time (8 am to 5pm).

 C. Water as a service: This model has the potential to improve irrigation equity as it avoids a prohibitively high upfront cost of technology for small and marginal farmers: